 God Made You Limited

 To be human and have a personality is to be limited.
-If you’re trying to be someone you’re not, you can stop now.
-You don’t have to make up who you are.
+As a believer, trying to be someone you are not is exhausting and ultimately impossible.
+You don’t have to make up who you are or wonder if you are inferior.
 Unhealthy comparison means believing you’re not good enough and you should be like someone else.
 Healthy comparison allows you to see how you’re different and value the differences.
 Uniqueness creates value.

 You Have a Purpose Just Like Jesus

-Your purpose flows out of your identity.
+By becoming a person and following God’s will, Jesus limited himself in many ways so He could remain focused on completing His mission.
+To limit attention is to focus.
 Jesus limited His ministry to what God purposed for Him.
 He didn’t try to be everything to everybody; He stayed focused on His purpose.
+Following are several scriptures that define Jesus’s focus.

 And the scroll of the prophet Isaiah was given to him.
 He unrolled the scroll and found the place where it was written,